-Concussion is a traumatic brain injury following direct contact or sudden acceleration and deceleration of the brain inside the skull.
-In non-medical terms this is best explained as uncontrolled movement and collision of the brain inside the hard-non-elastic skull bones.
+Sport-related concussion (SRC) is a traumatic brain injury caused by a direct blow to the head, neck or body resulting in an impulsive force being transmitted to the brain that occurs in sports and exercise-related activities.
 Concussion could therefore be best described as the ‘shaken brain’-syndrome (where a syndrome is a set of medical signs and symptoms, which are correlated with each other).
 The short-term signs and symptoms of a concussion can be disturbances in physical ability, cognitive function, emotional stability and/or sleep.
 The severity of these symptoms differ broadly and therefore a concussion is not always obvious from the signs and symptoms.
-Concussion is a ‘hidden’ injury without obvious signs such as limping or bleeding.
-This can make the diagnosis difficult and requires proper and thorough examination.
+Concussion is a ‘hidden’ injury, often without obvious signs such as limping or bleeding.
+This can make the diagnosis difficult and requires proper and thorough awareness and examination.

 Why is a special concussion programme necessary?

 Because concussion is a “hidden injury” with few visible signs such as limping or bleeding, it can easily be missed.
 Awareness among the public, players, sport officials and, of course, healthcare providers is essential to recognize the condition.
 Early recognition and appropriate treatment is necessary to reduce recovery time and prevent complications.
 Playing with concussion also leads to poor performance and increased risk of other injuries.
-International sports bodies such as the International Football Federation (FIFA) have emphasized the importance of correct concussion management and have implemented far reaching measures in this regard, such as rule changes.
+International sports bodies such as the International Football Federation (FIFA) have emphasized the importance of correct concussion management and have implemented far reaching measures in this regard, such as rule changes and a comprehensive FIFA Medical Concussion Protocol

 What are the risks?

 A concussion can have far-reaching medical and performance consequences.
-A possible short term complication is the development of a post-concussion syndrome, a condition with a long recovery time, sometimes even more than a year.
-Another even more severe risk is the second-impact syndrome, which can occur when a concussion is not addressed well and a repeat blow to the head happens, while the brain is still vulnerable.
+A possible short-term complication is the development of persisting symptoms, sometimes for more than a year.
+Another even more severe risk is the second-impact syndrome, which can occur when a concussion is not addressed well and a repeat blow to the head happens while the brain is still vulnerable.
 This condition can be lethal or result in severe disability.
-Long term chronic brain dysfunction, such as early degeneration of the brain, or chronic traumatic encephalopathy (CTE) has recently been linked to concussion.
+Long term chronic brain dysfunction, such as early degeneration of the brain, or traumatic encephalopathy syndrome (TES) has recently been linked to concussion.
 From a sports perspective, participating with concussion can lead to poor performance and increased risk of any injury.

 Can Concussion and the complications be prevented?